Skip to main content

 • Guinea should urgently adhere to the TPNW.

-• Guinea should bring into force its Comprehensive Safeguards Agreement and Additional Protocol with the IAEA.
+• Guinea should bring into force its Comprehensive Safeguards Agreement (CSA) and Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).

 Can you help us update this state profile?
 Send e-mail